elasticio/elasticio.github.io/content/_components/salesforce/deprecated-functions.md

 Polls existing and updated Cases (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](triggers#get-new-and-updated-objects-polling-trigger) trigger instead.
+You can use [Get Updated Objects Polling](triggers#get-updated-objects-polling) trigger instead.

 ### New Lead trigger(deprecated)

 Polls existing and updated Leads (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](triggers#get-new-and-updated-objects-polling-trigger) trigger instead.
+You can use [Get Updated Objects Polling](triggers#get-updated-objects-polling) trigger instead.

 ### New Contact trigger(deprecated)

 Polls existing and updated Contacts (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](triggers#get-new-and-updated-objects-polling-trigger) trigger instead.
+You can use [Get Updated Objects Polling](triggers#get-updated-objects-polling) trigger instead.

 ### New Account trigger(deprecated)

 Polls existing and updated Accounts (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](triggers#get-new-and-updated-objects-polling-trigger) trigger instead.
+You can use [Get Updated Objects Polling](triggers#get-updated-objects-polling) trigger instead.

 ### New Task trigger(deprecated)

 Polls existing and updated Tasks (fetches a maximum of 1000 objects per execution)

 Trigger is `deprecated`.
-You can use [Get New and Updated Objects Polling](triggers#get-new-and-updated-objects-polling-trigger) trigger instead.
+You can use [Get Updated Objects Polling](triggers#get-updated-objects-polling) trigger instead.

+## Get New and Updated Objects Polling trigger(Deprecated)

+Polls existing and updated objects.
+You can select any custom or built-in object for your Salesforce instance.

+This trigger is `deprecated`.
+Please use [Get Updated Objects Polling](triggers#get-updated-objects-polling)trigger instead.

 ## Deprecated Actions